awsdocs/amazon-transcribe-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 ## AWS managed \(predefined\) policies for Amazon Transcribe<a name="auth-managed-policies"></a>

 AWS addresses many common use cases by providing standalone IAM policies that are created and administered by AWS\.
 These policies are called AWS managed policies\.
-Managed policies make it easier for you to assign appropriate permissions to users, groups, and roles than if you had to write the policies yourself\.\.
+Managed policies make it easier for you to assign appropriate permissions to users, groups, and roles than if you had to write the policies yourself\.
 For more information, see [AWS Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.

 The following AWS managed policies, which you can attach to users, roles, and groups in your account, are specific to Amazon Transcribe:
 + **ReadOnly** – Grants read\-only access to Amazon Transcribe resources so that you can get and list transcription jobs and custom vocabularies\.